 This obviously requires a bit of an investment as you’ll be paying someone to do these things.
 But, if you can do more of what you love doing (writing blog posts or working with clients) then you can do more of that by freeing up your time.

 This could easily help cover the costs of a VA or business manager.
 You would be focusing on things that would grow your business and add income to the business versus being in the day to day monotonous tasks that take time away from the money making things.

 How are you going to plan your week working from home from now on?

 Things I Recommend:

 I use Tailwind to schedule out all my pins for the month.
-It takes a few minutes to get them all scheduled and I'm done.
-This is the perfect tool in helping you plan your week working from home without adding any unnecessary headaches.
+It takes a few minutes to get them all scheduled and I’m done.
+This is the perfect tool for helping you plan your week working from home without adding any unnecessary headaches.
 In the dashboard, you create the schedule of how many pins you want it to pin each day and then you can source them from Pinterest or even websites to save and schedule.
-I'm creating a How-To post for Tailwind soon (maybe next week) so keep checking back.
+I’m creating a How-To post for Tailwind soon (maybe next week) so keep checking back.

 I use BoardBooster mostly right now for its pin looping capabilities.
 It’s amazing in that it will take one (or more) of your boards and “loop” your pins from oldest to newest and then delete the one that’s not performing the best.
 I’ll be playing with this in the future and detail my strategy so you can copy it.

 I tried to stay away from ConvertKit because Mailchimp is free and they just added in autoresponders, but ConvertKit is THAT much easier and better in my opinion.
 Again, I’ll be writing a blog on this soon.
 But, in short, you can email your entire list at one time vs creating multiple campaigns for different lists.
 They make segmenting and tagging a breeze.
 And, they make using content upgrades a no-brainer!